Quick Facts You Need To Know When Trekking Everest Base Camp

 Well before you go on an Everest base camp trek, practice and polish your packing technique.
-Be sure to pack 2 liters of water in your pack but do not pack over 25 pounds overall.
+Be sure to pack 2 litres of water in your pack but do not pack over 25 pounds overall.

 That extra 25 pounds will get very heavy after a couple of hours of trekking.
 While going on an Everest base camp trek, having travel insurance is a necessity.
-Insurance will insure that you and your gear will be covered in case something happens.
+Insurance will ensure that you and your gear will be covered in case something happens.

 Where will I stay when trekking Everest Base Camp?

 On the trek, there are lodges called “teahouses” that have only the basic facilities.
 They may have hot water for an extra cost as well as electrical ports and Wi-Fi.

 Teahouses are dotted all along the trail when taking a trek to Everest base camp.
 Most of them offer tea, breakfast, lunch and dinner.
 However, all meat is hiked in with limited refrigeration, so be cautious of eating the meat the further up the trail you go.

 What time of year should I do plan to do the trek?